Logible/note/15.研究生/研0/word/3week.md

 ---

 1. if g is convex, then g lies above any line that touches g at some point, called a **tangent line**
-2. This part of probability is called large sample theory, or limit theory, or **asymptotic** theory.
+2. This part of probability is called large sample theory, or limit theory, or **asymptotic_1** theory.
 3. what can we say about the **limiting** behavior of a sequence of random variables X1, X2, X3,...?
 4. In **calculus** we say that